 Is a Cloth Diaper Sprayer Worth the Money?

 Yes.
-For most people, a cloth diaper sprayer is the luxury purchase they can’t believe they lived without before they had one.
+For most people, a cloth diaper sprayer (also called a handheld bidet sprayer) is a luxury purchase they can’t believe they lived without before they had one.
 You can get the waste off your cloth diapers by using any of the six methods I discuss in this post about how to get the poop off of cloth diapers, but without a doubt, the easiest, fastest, and cleanest method is cloth diaper spraying.

 Getting as much waste off your diapers as possible is important not only because it’s vital for getting your diapers really clean (which is pretty darn important), but also because it reduces staining, protecting your investment so you’ll get the highest resale value when you’re done with them.

 Here’s what some of the cloth diaper users who have made the investment in a cloth diaper sprayer have said about it on the Cloth Diapers for Beginners Facebook Group:

 “I love it and use it about 3 times a day or more!
 We have a sprayer and a spray shield.

 We tried to dunk and swish and it didn’t really work…” – June 29th post.

 “We have one… we use with Spray Pal.
 Life is easy!!” – September 20th post.